 Fig-1 The document sent out in the malicious email

-Spear phishing has, of course, become a favorite vector for threat actors who try to fool people within specific organizations into giving up sensitive information by clicking on malicious links or downloading malicious files with fake emails purporting to be from someone the victim may know.
+Spear phishing has, of course, become a favorite vector for cyber threat actors who try to fool people within specific organizations into giving up sensitive information by clicking on malicious links or downloading malicious files with fake emails purporting to be from someone the victim may know.
 Typically, they do this by spoofing an email address and mimicking the language, behaviors, and processes used in the day-to-day operations of the organization.

 In this case, the malicious file encourages the recipient, in both Lao and English, to click a link to “Enable Content,” with an added image showing how to enable macros in the document.
 The top part containing Lao and English “ທ່ານສາມາດກົດ Enable Content ເບິ່ງ ແລະ ປຽນຂໍ້ມູນຂອງຕົນ” roughly translates to “You can click ‘Enable Content’ to (see/change) the data.”

 Once the machine is infected, we noticed something remarkable.
-Chinese state-sponsored hackers are known for old, reliable tooling (PlugX malware is one example), but htpRAT enables threat actors to create new commands from the C2 server side which can be sent to the malware on the infected host to execute.
+Chinese state-sponsored hackers are known for old, reliable tooling (PlugX malware is one example), but htpRAT enables cyber threat actors to create new commands from the C2 server side which can be sent to the malware on the infected host to execute.

 Hackers associated with China like to employ the same malware over and over, which is part of what makes htpRAT so unique.
 Older samples connected to the C2 domain used in the htpRAT campaign link to a variety of PlugX malware samples and Hacking Team exploit activity.
 One especially interesting connection is a piece of malware called ‘MyHNServer,’ which is a packaged PlugX payload linked to another piece of malware called ‘MyCL’ via its C2 server, which has been widely used in other attacks in Vietnam.